Colleague Marvin van Wingerde is doing research on blockchain technology

-Traditionally, identity is managed via central authorities.
+Ever since we started using computers, identity is managed via central authorities.
 Banks, governments, and telecom providers are among the institutions which we as the public trust to handle our personal data.
 This has given them a great position of power, after all, they are the central point through which all data flows.
 For the past years, an important question has bogged many minds.
-Should we continue to trust these central authorities?
+Should we, and can we continue to trust these central authorities?
 Are they capable of securing our sensitive data while at the same time respecting our privacy?
 Many examples over the past five years have shown that some are in fact not capable of managing our digital identities.
 The most recent and catastrophic example is that of Equifax.
-Equifax provides credit scores for US citizens, serving more than 140 million people.
+Equifax provides credit scores of US citizens, serving more than 140 million people.
 Their database has been breached in March of 2017, leaking social security numbers of all 140 million customers which are now potentially available on the dark web.

 Self-sovereign identity management

-Inspired by examples like Equifax, and the line of thinking by peers, led me [or: us] to question if there is another way of managing identity.
+Inspired by examples like Equifax, led us - and many others - to question if there is another way of managing identity.
 Could we do it ourselves?
 Can we be self-sovereign?
-If we could securely manage our own personal data, sharing only what we want to share, we would not have to put trust in other parties.
+If we could securely manage our own personal data, sharing only what we want to share, we would not have to put trust in other parties as much.
 This vision of self-sovereignty would be highly disruptive, and call for innovative technology and progressive regulation.

 Blockchain technology: the introduction

 Enter, blockchain technology.
 It is the technology claimed to solve a great deal of the world’s problems.
-As our colleague Yoginder Rambocus has pointed out in an earlier story [link to story?], blockchain has the characteristics of a mythical dragon.
+As we have pointed out in an earlier article, blockchain has the characteristics of a mythical dragon.
 We have all heard of its abilities, but few have seen it in action.
-Simply put, blockchain technology enables a trustless network in which peers can securely exchange value, without the need for a trusted intermediary.
-Public blockchains make use of a distributed public key infrastructure, letting any user enrol on the network by generating a public-private key pair.
+Simply put, a blockchain enables a trustworthy network in which peers can securely exchange value, without the need for a trusted intermediary.
+Public blockchains make use of a distributed public key infrastructure, allowing users to identify themselves on the network by generating a key pair.

 World e-ID & Identity World conferences